particle-iot/docs/src/content/quickstart/b-som.md

 Click the lightning bolt icon on the top left of your screen to flash your code to your device.

-As soon as you click, the Particle Device cloud will compile the program source code to a binary file and send it over-the-air (OTA) to your B Series SoM.
+As soon as you click, the Particle Device cloud will compile the program source code to a binary file and send it over-the-air (OTA) to your B-Series SoM.